You might’ve seen numbers like ‘::

 or::10

-.
-This will add emphasis to the entire section preceding the::
+, emphasis will be added to the section preceding the::

-- You can also add a negative image weight such as
+- You can also add a negative weights such as

 ::-1